ndujesco/quizzz/README.md

 # Quiz App

 A simple country and capital app.
-I wanted to download an app to practice but reckoned it'll be good practice.
+I wanted to download an app to test my knowledge but reckoned it'll be good practice.